pingcap/docs-cn/br/br-log-command-line.md

   br log truncate [flags]

 Flags:
+  --dry-run        Run the command but don't really delete the files.
   -h, --help       help for truncate
   --until string   Remove all backup data until this TS.(support TSO or datetime, e.g. '400036290571534337' or '2018-05-11 01:42:23'.)
   -y, --yes        Skip all prompts and always execute the command.